 We can go from living the season from hell to beating two of the league’s best on the way to an FA Cup victory.
 We can go from ten points clear on top of the Premiership to four behind at season’s end.

 Now fans will see just how the team can recover from losing Sanchez.
-Is this the aftermath of some natural disaster?
-Or perhaps the calm in the eye of a great tornado come to take us away to Oz.
+Is this the calm before the storm?
+Or perhaps are we finally steering toward calm waters?

 Let’s hear your two cents.

 Main Image Credit: